srujandg/srujandg/README.md

  Day 01 – Edited my GitHub profile README and Practiced formatting in README Day 02– Practiced GitHub commits and profile updates.
  Day 03- learnt basic program in java and learnt operator using int datatype.
+ Day 04- learnt user input(using scanner function) and basic of airthmetic operator using in java.